rob-myers/rob-myers.github.io/docs/plan.md

 ✅ `Terminal` can run background processes
 ✅ can read from stage key events via `key`
 ✅ list processes via `ps`
-  > have pid, ppid, pgid, sid, truncated src
+  > have pid, ppid, pgid, sid, icon, src
 ✅ can kill processes
 ✅ Represent newlines in history using single char `¶` rather than `$'\n'` ✅ can `read >data`